 Each camper may bring two luggage items.
-This may consist of one cargo bag and one duffel bag or two duffel bags.
+This may consist of one cargo bag, one duffel bag, or two duffel bags.
 Please do not over-pack since space to unpack and store luggage in each cabin is limited.
-Weather can be extremely variable at camp.
-Typical summer weather at camp will be in the 80s during the day and in the high 40s/low 50s at night.
+Weather can be extremely variable at Camp.
+Typical summer weather at Camp will be in the 80s during the day and in the high 40s/low 50s at night.
 Warm clothing and rainwear are essential.
-A full packing list is available on page 13.